noamst/Landspace-Rendering/README.md

 Topics in computerized graphics  project- Febuary 2023

 Overview
-We made a 3D scene from a heightmap image with the ability to increase/decrease the quality    by adding/removing triangles  (meaning ,  we sample more points and thus have more triangles) .
+I made a 3D scene from a heightmap image with the ability to increase/decrease the quality    by adding/removing triangles  (meaning ,  we sample more points and thus have more triangles) .
 :Goals
 Build a 3D height map from an image
 Interaction – mouse picking of triangle and 3D model translate, scale, rotate